16th/17th c, pine, mineral pigments, gesso, gold leaf. 33″w, 17.5″d, 79″h.

 This cabinet illustrates the richness of furniture made in Tibet for offering to deities in its early time.
 The top is crowned by a scalloped-edged lintel decorated with a pair of fierced confronting dragons chasing flaming jewels.
 The dragons represent supreme power and the flaming jewels the essential component of the Buddhist faith.
 The dragons are gold-leafed with dark mane and dark nubs on the body representing scales.

 This cabinet has simple door pulls and drawer pulls made from raw pieces of leather, likely from a horse a Tibetan nomad used as transportation.
 The side panels show hand-chiseled blade marks, evidence this is a hand-made antique piece.
-This ancient cabinet dodged a cultural revolution and survived in excellent condition.
+This ancient cabinet survived a cultural revolution and is in excellent condition.
+As Tibet has banned any antiques, especially of religious significance, from leaving the country, this cabinet is very valuable.